 Top Layer

-- 1 13.5oz Can Coconut Milk Make sure the can is COLD.
+- 13.5 Ounces Full Fat Coconut Milk Make sure the can is COLD.
 Refrigerate for at least 24 hours before whipping.

 Instructions

-- Start by adding almond flour, salt, and baking soda into a mixing bowl.
+- Start by adding almond flour, cinnamon, salt, and baking soda into a small bowl.
 Use a whisk or fork to blend until fully combined.

-- In a separate mixing bowl add your egg, maple syrup, melted coconut oil, and vanilla.
-Blend with a hand mixer or stand mixer until fully combined.
+- In a separate bowl add the egg, maple syrup, melted coconut oil, and vanilla extract.
+Blend with a hand mixer or whisk.

 Coconut Whipped Cream

-- While that's baking, you can start the cream.
-Add one of your bananas into a mixing bowl, and whip on high until it's a creamy consistency.
-Place the bowl into the refrigerator until the crust is removed from the oven, and cooled.
-You want the mashed banana and bowl to be COLD.
+- Add one ripe banana into a mixing bowl and whip on high until it's a creamy consistency.
+Place the bowl into the refrigerator to chill for 15 minutes.

-- Once your crust has cooled completely, you can start to mix the coconut cream.
-Add the THICK part at the top of your coconut cream to the mixing bowl with the mashed banana. whip with a hand mixer or stand mixer for a few minutes until it thickens up.
-Place in fridge while you prep the other banana.
+- Next, add the THICK part at the top of your coconut cream to the mixing bowl with the mashed banana and vanilla extract.
+(NO LIQUID.)
+Whip with a hand mixer or stand mixer for a few minutes until it thickens up.
+Add 2 tablespoons of powdered sugar for extra sweetness!

 Putting it all together